 The obtained MFI value is corrected for temperature and pressure and shows a linear relation with colloidal suspended matter concentration.

 The Convergence Inspector SDI Analyzer / MFI Analyzer is a test device that has been designed not only to consider the MFI (0.45) advantages, but also to minimize, if not eliminate, human errors.
-Due to the software installed the system is capable of measuring the following parameters in one test: SDI5, SDI10, SDI15, SDIv, SDI+ and MFI.
+Due to the software installed on the system it is capable of measuring the following parameters in one test: SDI5, SDI10, SDI15, SDIv, SDI+ and MFI.

 Specifications Filter Cartridge: